How to get to the camp?

 How will you determine my child’s English level?

 On the first day of the camp there will be a test where students will be assessed on their language skills.
 They will be placed in a group according to their abilities.

-We understand that students might feel pressure during the test and perhaps not perform to their abilities, so during the first 2 days teachers keep a close eye on all the students to see who would need to move to another group.
+We understand that students might feel pressure during the test and perhaps not perform to the best of their abilities, that's why during the first 2 days teachers keep a close eye on all the students to see who would need to be transfered to another group.